-For more information about how data is used visit www.cprd.com/public or click here
+For more information about how data is used visit CPRD Website or see the CPRD Electronic research poster.

 July 2019 - We are currently taking part in a cancer diagnosis reseach project.
 The audit looks at patients diagnosed between January - December 2018 to understand patterns of cancer diagnosis for all cancer types across the UK.
-For more information click here and for FAQ click here.
+See more information about the audit and FAQ's.

 All GP practices are required to declare the mean net earnings (eg. Average pay) for GPs working to deliver NHS services to patients at each practice.
 This is required in the interests of the greater public accountability recognising GP pay is ultimately funded from tax paid by the public.

 The average pay for GPs working at Langport Surgery in the last financial year was £122,692 before tax and national insurance.
 This is for 4 full time GP’s, 1 part time GP and 1 locum GP (who worked in the practice for more than six months).

 111 is the NHS non-emergency number.
 It's fast, easy and free.
 Call 111 and speak to a highly trained adviser, supported by healthcare professionals.